statamic/docs/content/collections/docs/globals.md

 ---
 ## Overview

 Globals are designed for reusable content.
-If you have some data that you want to repeat throughout a site and only manage in one place, a globals are the way to go.
+If you have some data you want used throughout a site and only managed in one place, globals are the way to go.
 For example:

 - Company phone number, address, and logo
 - Footer content